dxos/dxos/docs/content/tutorial/next-steps.md

 ### Congratulations!

-Your simple, shareable Tasks App is ready.
+Congratulations! 🎉 You've completed the DXOS full-stack tutorial.
+You're now ready to dive into each individual part of the DXOS platform.

+Let's review what we've covered:

-Now you know how to set up an instance of `Client`, make a profile, and create parties.
+- How to create a basic app by creating an instance of `Client`, creating the user profile, and creating parties.

-You are also aware of a variety of hooks which provide convenient access to client-connected items.
+- The React hooks which provide convenient access to the ECHO database.

-You have become familiar with the inviting process and know that there are ready-to-use components in `@dxos/react-client` and `@dxos/react-ux` which can speed up building your own app.
+- The mechanism for inviting peers to enable peer-to-peer collaboration.

 Please take the time to learn more about the DXOS capabilities and come up with new ideas for apps that share content.
 As you have seen, it's fast and easy to construct those apps using DXOS.

-You can find all the code for this tutorial on this [Github repository](https://github.com/dxos/dxos-tutorial-tasks-app).
+You can find all the code for this tutorial on this Github [@dxos/dxos-tutorial-tasks-app](https://github.com/dxos/dxos-tutorial-tasks-app) repository.

 After this section, we recommend moving on to: